nytud/emmorphpy/README.md

 ## License

 This Python wrapper, the lemmatizer implementation and the REST API is licensed under the LGPL 3.0 license.
-The database and the lemmatizer configuration has its own license!
+The database and the lemmatizer configuration has its own license.